apache/spark/docs/sql-ref-identifier.md

 ### Description

 An identifier is a string used to identify a database object such as a table, view, schema, column, etc. Spark SQL has regular identifiers and delimited identifiers, which are enclosed within backticks.
-When `spark.sql.caseSensitive` is set to false (default behavior since Spark 2.4), both regular identifiers and delimited identifiers are case-insensitive.
+Both regular identifiers and delimited identifiers are case-insensitive.

 ### Syntax